Auto racing: Open-wheel racing

 Single-seater racing is not limited merely to professional teams and drivers.
 There exist many amateur racing clubs.
-In the UK, the major club series are the Monoposto Racing Club, BRSCC F3 (Formerly ClubF3, formerly ARP F3), Formula Vee and Club Formula Ford.
+In the UK, the major club series are the Monoposto Racing Club, BRSCC F3 (formerly ClubF3, formerly ARP F3), Formula Vee, Club Formula Ford and Formula 4.
 Each series caters to a section of the market, with some primarily providing low-cost racing, while others aim for an authentic experience using the same regulations as the professional series (BRSCC F3).
+The SCCA is also responsible for sanctioning single-seater racing in much of North America.

 There are other categories of single-seater racing, including kart racing, which employs a small, low-cost machine on small tracks.
 Many of the current top drivers began their careers in karts.
 Formula Ford represents the most popular first open-wheel category for up-and-coming drivers stepping up from karts.
-The series is still the preferred option, as it has introduced an aero package and slicks, allowing the junior drivers to gain experience in a race car with dynamics closer to F1.
+The series is still the preferred option, as it has introduced an aero package and slicks, allowing the junior drivers to gain experience in a race car with dynamics closer to Formula One.
 The Star Mazda Series is another entry-level series.
+Indy Lights represent the last step on the Road to Indy, being less powerful and lighter than an IndyCar racer.

 Students at colleges and universities can also take part in single-seater racing through the Formula SAE competition, which involves designing and building a single-seater car in a multidisciplinary team and racing it at the competition.
 This also develops other soft skills, such as teamwork, while promoting motorsport and engineering.

 The world's first all-female Formula racing team was created in 2006.
 The group was an assemblage of drivers from different racing disciplines and formed for an MTV reality pilot, which was shot at Mazda Raceway Laguna Seca.

 In December 2005, the FIA gave approval to Superleague Formula racing, which debuted in 2008, whereby the racing teams are owned and run by prominent sports clubs such as A.C.
 Milan and Liverpool F.C.

 After 25 years away from the sport, former Formula 2 champion Jonathan Palmer reopened the F2 category again; most drivers have graduated from the Formula Palmer Audi series.
 The category is officially registered as the FIA Formula Two championship.
 Most rounds have two races and are support races to the FIA World Touring Car Championship.